 The main purpose of body contouring or surgery following weight loss, is to remove the excess skin, while creating the least possible visible scars.

 Your genes and lifestyle influence your body type and shape, including where excess body weight is distributed.
-Following significant weight loss, there are a number of common areas of the body that are prone to become problematic alone or in some combination.
+Following significant weight loss, there are a number of common areas of the body that are prone to excess skin alone or in some combination.
 These include the abdomen and breasts, thighs, arms, neck, buttocks and back.

 Depending on your individual goals and body type, the following surgeries are some of the procedures you might undergo during body contouring surgery: